 Twitter was the first social network to implement hashtags.
 They launched hashtags in 2007 and, as they say, the rest is history.
 Now, hashtags are used on almost every social network.

-Hashtags are a necessity on Twitter.
+What businesses should know about Twitter is that hashtags are a necessity.
 The average life of a tweet is about 18 minutes.
 Hashtags help extend the life of your tweet.
 They increase the engagement on your tweets and they’re searchable, so they make it easier for your tweets to be discovered after they’ve been buried in the feed.

 When it comes to hashtags, make sure you take the extra time to do your research!
 There are so many corporate social media fails that give you plenty of examples to avoid.
 It’s tempting to just throw some hashtags on your tweet and send it, but you want to check out the hashtag first – especially if it’s trending.
 Make sure you understand the context of the hashtags you’re using before including them in your post.
 This will help you avoid becoming a major social media “fail whale”.